Ballary M. Raghavendra: Musical performance

 In addition to being a vocalist, he is well versed in Konnakol and Morsing.
-When Raghavendra moved from Mysore to Dharwad he also learnt Hindustani vocal music from Pandit Chandrashekar Puranikmath a renowned Hindustani musician from Gwalior Gharana who retired from AIR Radio Dharwad.
 Raghavendra often uses expressions of Hindustani music in his concerts especially while delivering devotional compositions of Haridasas.
 He also has performed jugalbandis with eminent Hindustani vocalists in musical concerts.

 Raghavendra has presented numerous illustrative talks and demonstrations on music.
 He has toured Europe and Canada along with TAS R Mani Ensemble.
 He has been very successful in establishing and promoting classical music in remote areas of Karnataka where the classical form of music was non-existent.

 Vishesha Fine Arts a not-for-profit charitable trust is run under the guidance of Artists like Vani Sateesh, Mysore M. Nagaraj, Mysore M. Manjunath, painters B.K.S.
 Varma, G.N.
 Seetharamiah and Sri Ballary M Raghavendra.
 It is started with an intention to provide Fine arts education in schools; bringing rare concerts to the public; and recognizing the efforts of individuals striving to propagate music in society.

 An annual event called Vishesha Utsava is also conducted under the banner of Vishesha Fine Arts where various artists render their performance.
 The organization was inaugurated on 29 January 2011 and Sri Mysore Sateesh is the trustee of this organization.